Metro Manila: American rule and early 20th century

-During American rule, the province was dissolved and most of it was incorporated into the newly created province of Rizal on June 11, 1901, by Act No. 137.
-In the current territory of Metropolitan Manila, the towns of Caloocan, Las Piñas, Mariquina (now Marikina), Pasig, Parañaque, Malabon, Navotas, San Juan del Monte (now San Juan), San Pedro de Macati (now Makati), San Felipe Neri (now Mandaluyong), Muntinlupa and the Taguig-Pateros area were designated to Rizal, with Pasig being the provincial capital.
-On the other hand, Polo (now Valenzuela) remained in Bulacan.
+The province of Manila was dissolved by the U.S. government and most of it was incorporated into the newly created province of Rizal on June 11, 1901.
+The towns of Caloocan, Las Piñas, Mariquina, Pasig, Parañaque, Malabon, Navotas, San Juan del Monte, San Pedro de Macati, San Felipe Neri (now Mandaluyong), Muntinlupa, and the united towns of Taguig-Pateros were assigned to Rizal, with Pasig as the provincial capital.
+Meanwhile, the town of Polo (now Valenzuela) remained in Bulacan.